What is the application deadline for PIBS?

 What transcripts should I submit?

-Upload unofficial and/or scanned versions of transcripts for Bachelor’s, Master’s, Professional and Doctorate degrees directly into the online application by the December 1 deadline.
+Upload an official transcript directly into the online application by the December 1 deadline.
 You only need to upload transcripts from post-secondary institutions that will result in a degree (do not submit any transcripts from a community or junior college, non-degree, or study abroad coursework).
 Then, as soon as possible, submit an official transcript for any degrees earned or in progress to Rackham Admissions (not to PIBS).
 Please refer to Rackham’s instructions on uploading and mailing transcripts.

 What are the institution and department codes?